Windows Installation Guide¶

 Test: call the sn_health tool from your client.

-If the browser doesn't open, check that Chromium was installed automatically.
+If the browser doesn't open, check that Chromium was installed.
 You can force-install it with:

 Session Management¶